yuvanseth/Email-Search/README.md

-# Email-Search
+# Newsletter Aggregator

-This project scans an input e-mail id for newsletters from certain e-commerce websites.
+This project scrapes the top 250 e-commerce websites and subscribes to their newsletters

 It then displays all the newsletters as images on the webpage